Preschooler play: why it’s important for emotional development

 - play cooperatively with other children – for example, your child might agree to be the customer and let their friend be the shopkeeper in a game of shops.

 - use words to describe complex feelings like disappointment, guilt and jealousy

-- be more aware of her feelings towards others and act on them – for example, your child might be kind to friends and family and want to help you more
+- be more aware of their feelings towards others and act on them – for example, your child might be kind to friends and family and want to help you more

 - try hard to follow the rules to avoid getting in trouble

-- have more patience when she’s waiting for things.
+- have more patience when waiting for things.

 Play ideas to encourage preschooler emotions

 Playing with you and with other children helps preschoolers explore and understand their feelings.
 Here are some play tips for you and your child:

 - Give your child opportunities for messy play, like playing with sand, mud or paints.
 This is a great way for children to express feelings like happiness or sadness.